 Presidents Gamma and Delta referenced the helpfulness of the information about the institutions provided by the search firm during the search process and how the information provided by the search firm helped in the determination of fit between the candidate and the institution.
 Facts and figures are important pieces of information to convey to prospective presidents, but any information that gives a candidate a sense of the institution's ethos can help both the candidate and the committee discern if the candidate is a fit for the ethos of the institution.
 Once a president has been selected, the flow of information can continue to help a new president prepare for arrival on campus and can allow the new president to spend time meeting the various constituent groups and listening to their understandings of the ethos of the institution.
 Beyond providing facts and figures, search firms can facilitate discussions with important constituents before the arrival of the new president.
-President Delta noted that during the several months before arriving on campus, conversations took place with the retiring president as well as other campus partners.
-These conversations aided in the adjustment of a new president to a new institution.
+President Delta noted that during the several months before arriving on campus, conversations took place with the retiring president to a new institution.